Kggupta/Kggupta/README.md

 🏫 I graduated in December 2024 from the <b>University of Waterloo</b>.

-🎓 I majored in Computer Science and acheived Dean's honours list with a final cumulative average of 90%.
+🎓 I majored in Computer Science and acheived Dean's honours list with a final cumulative average of 90% (3.9/4.0 GPA).

 <div align="center">
   Learn More